Cholstat

 Pregnancy and breastfeeding

-Do not take CHOLSTAT if you are pregnant or planning to become pregnant.
+Check with your doctor if you are pregnant or plan to become pregnant.

 3. What if I am taking other medicines?